m-chele/sales-taxes/retrospectiv.md

 Math.ceil(0.5625 * 20) / 20.0  = 0.60

 ## design
-I think I started in a "too much naive" way and initially I treated tax as dependecy of `Good`.
-This choice took me to some difficulties when I wrote the AT 2 (introduction of "import tax"), so I refactored my code to define a `Taxes` object that could operate on the base of the `Good` type.
+Initially I treated tax as dependecy of `Good`.
+This choice took me to some difficulties when I wrote the AT 2 (introduction of "import tax"), so I refactored my code to define a `Taxes` object that could operate on the base of the `Good` type (Chain of responsibility pattern).

-At the end I'm not completely satisfied about the design, there are some violations of Single Responsibility Principle and some coupling that could be reduced.
-For example:
+At the end I wasn't completely satisfied about the design, so I created a `Display` collaborator to respect the "Single Responsibility Principle".

-* `Receipt` needs a collaborator for output, maybe a sort of general "display"
-* there is duplication in objects of type `Row` (pheraps, not sure row is the best way to shape the problem)
-* test files are not organized
+At this point I organized the `Receipt` creation as a Builder pattern and (mainly for study) I choosed to go deep in that pattern and I refactored the Builder to be a Checked Builder.

+## things I learned
+* Checked Builder pattern
+  * in particular I noted that is an intelligent way to ensure correctness of an object initialization at compile time
+* redefine Enum using interfaces

+## next steps
+* improve tests
+* isolate totalPriceFor(Good)
+* isolate formatting row responsibility